tcaselli/java-data-graphql/README.md

 ### Serializable property types

-Your entities have properties.
-You can make them available in your schema if they are typed with one of the supported types (if you have other types of properties you can add custom scalar types or custom code in data fetcher to wrap these types to any of the supported types).
+Your entities have properties, your custom methods and dynamic attributes have parameters and return types.
+All of them can be available in your schema if they are typed with one of the following supported types.
+If you have other types of properties you can add custom scalar types or custom code in data fetcher to wrap these types to any of the supported types.

-Supported types :
+Default supported types :

 ```java
 // Scalar types